 Despite that success, Shaw was sold to the New York Mets in June 1966, and though he helped the young Mets team escape the cellar, he was dealt again, to Chicago — this time, the Cubs — in July 1967.
 On September 11, 1967, Shaw allowed three runs in one inning while taking the loss for the Cubs against the Astros.
 On the 19th, in the city where his major-league career began, he drew his release.
 He was 34, and never pitched another professional inning.

-Shaw remained in the game for a time, working as a major-league pitching coach, albeit a controversial one.
-A brief entry by Mark Mulvoy in the July 30, 1973, Sports Illustrated captured the essence of Bob Shaw: “The Brewers suffered their biggest loss when Pitching Coach Bob Shaw resigned after a verbal squabble with General Manager Jim Wilson , a former pitcher himself.
-Preferring to forget that Jim Colborn has developed into a 13-game winner already under Shaw 's tutelage, Wilson apparently blamed Shaw for the pitching misfortunes of Bill Parsons this season.
-A 13-game winner each of the last two years, Parsons has won only three this year because, Wilson claimed, Shaw altered his delivery.”
-Despite the setback, Shaw wrote a 1981 instructional manual on pitching (Pitching.
-Contemporary Books, 1981), and continued to coach amateur baseball.
+Shaw remained in the game for a time, working as a major-league pitching coach for the Brewets, albeit a controversial span.
+A brief entry by Mark Mulvoy in the July 30, 1973 Sports Illustrated captured the essence of Bob Shaw: “The Brewers suffered their biggest loss when Pitching Coach Bob Shaw resigned after a verbal squabble with General Manager Jim Wilson, a former pitcher himself.
+Preferring to forget that Jim Colborn has developed into a 13-game winner already under Shaw's tutelage, Wilson apparently blamed Shaw for the pitching misfortunes of Bill Parsons this season.
+A 13-game winner each of the last two years, Parsons has won only three this year because, Wilson claimed, Shaw altered his delivery.”11 Despite the setback, Shaw wrote a 1981 instructional manual on pitching12 and continued to coach amateur baseball.

-Shaw took his knowledge to the American Legion diamonds of West Palm Beach, Florida, where he coached for years, and in 1986 he led the team from Post 126 (Jensen Beach) to the American Legion World Series title.
+Shaw then took his knowledge to the American Legion diamonds of West Palm Beach, Florida, where he coached for years, and in 1986, he led the team from Post 126 (Jensen Beach) to the American Legion World Series title.
+After Shaw died, the plaudits rained down from coaches that he’d mentored.
+Kevin O’Sullivan, the coach of the University of Florida team, played for Shaw’s American Legion team, and later told Jeff Greer: “Everything I teach, to this day, is from (Mr. Shaw); He meant so much to so many people in the coaching profession.”13

-Despite a medical emergency in the early 1980s – he contracted hepatitis from tainted blood he received after a post-operative infection, and nearly bled to death – Shaw’s later life was more like 1959 than 1967.
-Living near Jupiter, Florida, and still happily married, Shaw stayed in shape and carried a 7 handicap on the golf course.
-He built on the success of his early real-estate venture and co-owned Shaw Sowden Realty and Management Properties.
-If you called the office in 2008, there was a good chance you’d find him working on his next deal.
+Despite a medical emergency in the early 1980s — he contracted hepatitis from tainted blood he received after a post-operative infection, and nearly bled to death — Shaw’s later life was more like 1959 than 1967.
+Living near Jupiter, Florida, and happily married until he passed away, Shaw stayed in shape, in part due to his 7 handicap on the golf course, while building on the success of his early real-estate venture as co-owner of Shaw Sowden Realty and Management Properties, a venture in which he remained actively engaged until May of 2010.
+Shaw died in Tequesta, Florida, on September 23, 2010, after a final battle with liver cancer14 at the age of 77.